 About Steve - G3ZPS

 First licensed in 1970 at age 16, I am one of the youngest UK hams to hold an original 'G3' call sign.
 These pages include information on my lifetime in this hobby and my retirement passion for restoring valve ham radio equipment (or tubes if you prefer).
-I first became aware of Ham radio in around 1968 when I built a Heathkit AM radio as part of a school project, one night I slid the coil along the ferrite rod and heard a chap talking - it turned out to be a Ham just up the road on 160m AM - Brian G2WI.
-I was quickly hooked and with a like minded school friend started knocking up simple valve receivers and transmitters (naughty!)
+My Father had been in the Royal Signals before joining the GPO and we had the odd broadcast radio in bits through my childhood.
+However I first became aware of Ham radio in around 1967 when I built a Heathkit AM radio as part of a school project, one night I slid the coil along the ferrite rod and heard a chap talking - it turned out to be a Ham just up the road on 160m AM - Brian G2WI.
+I was quickly hooked and with a like minded school friend started knocking up simple valve receivers and transmitters (naughty!).
+The pics are of two of my favourite toys - Mazda MX5 softop and my Martin D28 acoustic guitar.

 Pic below from 1976 has some interesting stuff - my home made SSTV monitor with a long persistence CRT.
 Yaesu FRDX400 was not very good and was sold soon after.
 ICOM 2m FM rig and quite a bit of home made kit and stuff built as part of my UK Gov Engineering Apprenticeship.

-This is the classic 160m QSL card from the late and great Stew Perry W1BB, it was thrill to work him on 160m CW in 1973.
+One of the reasons I never collected QSL cards is that there was only really one I ever wanted.
+Any ham on HF could collect 100s of cards in the 70s...but working 'across the pond' on 160m from a suburban garden was something different.
+The 19 year old G3ZPS managed it though and got the QSL card from the late and great Stew Perry W1BB, it was thrill to work him on 160m CW in 1973.
 I was up early in the mornings in the winter, hunched over the AR88 with the crystal filter wound in to hear the weak US stations at the bottom of the band

 I moved to VHF in the 70’s and became interested in Tropo scatter and ducting on 2 and 70cms, this coincided with a spell working in an RF design and engineering role and laid the foundations for later professional work.
-I was an apprentice with the UK Ministry of Defence (MoD) from 1970 -74 and then spent a further 10 years working as an RF design engineer for the MoD
+I was an apprentice with the UK Ministry of Defence (MoD) from 1970 -74 and then spent a further 10 years working in an Test Equipment Laboratory for the MoD.

 Moves to a new job working on the design and engineering of very large VHF and UHF radio systems for the Metropolitan Police Service meant a declining interest in the hobby and I sold off almost everything in 1982.

 20 years later I was pretty sure I would never come back to the hobby, but its never quite out of the blood and I came back on in 2002.
-I am one of the youngest original G3's at 62 years old in 2016 (barring any re-issues).
+I am one of the youngest original G3's at 66 years old in 2020 (barring any re-issues).
 The G3 calls were all issued a few months after mine and then the UK moved on to G4 prefixes.
-Off course some G3 calls have been re-issued to family members.
+Some G3 calls have been re-issued to family members - who will be younger than me, but that doesn't count!.

-I have spent a lot of my working life in the communications business and published a number of professional papers on improvements to radio systems for use in the UK Police Service.
-I was amongst the first to bring detailed traffic flow modelling and propagation prediction to the design of radio systems for Police communications in London.
+I have spent a lot of my working life in the communications business, published a number of professional papers and spoken at international conferences on improvements to radio systems for use in the UK Police Service.
+I was amongst the first in the UK to apply the science of traffic flow modelling and propagation prediction / measurement to the design of radio systems for Police communications.
 One of the high points of my career was working on the Met Police technology requirements for the London 2012 Games from 2006 right through to the event, getting to the Paralympic opening ceremony was the icing on the cake

 ALL CHANGE IN HAM RADIO COMMUNICATIONS TECHNOLOGY